stasfeelin/bulk-schedule-pimrole/README.md

 TODO:<br>
 - [ ] move from AzureRM to Az module
-- [ ] Add up to 24 hours for scheduled activasion option
+- [ ] Add up to 24 hours for scheduled activation option